 Our dog is a senior (14.5 years) and battling various digestive system issues that include incontinence.
 She still has a reasonable quality of life and is a much-loved member of the family.
-Nonetheless, when ‘nature calls’ her during the night the results have to be cleaned up.
+Nonetheless, when nature calls during the night the results have to be cleaned up.

 It’s not all doom and gloom, however.
 Because if I’m awakened around 3am and can’t get back to sleep again, I will get up and go do some reading or writing.
 Also, there is less temptation to drink beer in the evenings because of the need to be alert for the nocturnal dramas-to-come!

 I’ve noticed that the early morning hours are an ideal time to think more deeply about the reason for all this planning and goal setting around being a writer.
 But that’s me.
 I’ve always been a planner and a thinker.
-It seems how I’ve phrased the mission statement recognizes that my need to write is bound up with an attempt to express deeper, unconscious beliefs about the nature of ‘life, reality and worlds unknown.’
+And it seems how I’ve phrased the mission statement recognizes that my need to write is bound up with an attempt to express deeper, unconscious beliefs about the nature of life, reality and worlds unknown.

 Implementation is then scheduled to occur in the form of plans (and their related tasks.)

 The tracks are laid.
-The timetable’s fixed.
-The outcome’s clear.
+The timetable is fixed.
+The outcome is clear.